dpt/zerotape/README.md

-# Zerotape
+# zerotape

-Zerotape is a C library for loading and saving data structures.
-It was built to handle the saving and loading of games into my The Great Escape in C project.
+zerotape is a C library for loading and saving data structures to a structured text format.
+It was built to handle the saving and loading of games into my "The Great Escape in C" project.

 To use it, you take the C data structure that you want to preserve and write a second description of the structure’s fields using `ZT*` macros.
-You then call the zero tape functions to load and/or save the structure to and from zerotape format.
+You then call the zerotape library functions to load and/or save the structure to and from zerotape format.

 The zerotape format is flexible.
 It’s a small language which supports a number of basic language features, including assignments, structures and basic expressions.
 It’s parsed using a language grammar which is fed through the [Lemon](https://www.sqlite.org/lemon.html) parser generator.

 Currently it has some limitations:
-- It’s entirely integer focused (there are no strings or floating point types supported)
+- It’s entirely integer focused (there are no string or floating point types supported)
-- It’s assignment focused (the language has no variables, or references to symbols, etc.)
+- It’s assignment focused (the language has no types, variables, or references to symbols, etc.)

 ## File Format